Middle School Curriculum

 (Fall semester)

-Students who love theatre will enjoy the opportunity to be part of the cast who presents the middle school fall drama.
+Students who love theater will enjoy the opportunity to be part of the cast who presents the middle school fall drama.
 From character development to curtain calls, this class allows both beginning and experienced actors to grow in their abilities through the process of putting on a show.
 Enrollment is not based on auditions, but students (and parents) should know that choosing this class is making a pledge to be in the fall production.
-Rehearsal time outside of class is required, including lunchtime and weekend rehearsals near the dates of the production.
-(Note: Students who audition for Theatre and Vocal Performance may want to mark this as their #2 choice!)
+Rehearsal time outside of class is required, including lunchtime and weekend rehearsals near the dates of the production (Note: students who audition for Theater and Vocal Performance may want to mark this as their second choice).

 Improvisation Comedy and Scene Study